Latest

 To complete the Book, Brendan must venture into the Cave of Crom Cruach, a Celtic pagan deity residing in a strange realm of darkness, to retrieve the remaining eye.

 The Secret of Kells is the first animated feature film from Cartoon Saloon that Tomm Moore co-founded with Nora Twomey and Paul Young.
 The film showcases uniquely beautiful hand-drawn images with intricate details and masterful use of color.
 The captivating story, albeit unsuitable for young children at times, is elevated by the enchanting music of French composer Bruno Coulais, which perfectly captures the mood and tone of the film.
-The ending also leaves a lasting impression.

 The Secret of Kells premiered at Internationale Filmfestspiele Berlin on 8 February 2009.
 The film was theatrically released in Belgium and France on 11 February and in Ireland on 3 March.